kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

    - The **spec.parameters.envPrefix.name** field is optional.
 On creating a ServiceBinding, it adds a prefix to all environment variables injected in a Secret to the microservice.
 In our example, **envPrefix** is `REDIS_`, so all environment variables will follow the `REDIS_{env}` naming pattern.

      > **TIP:** It is considered good practice to use **envPrefix**.
 In some cases, a microservice must use several instances of a given ServiceClass.
-Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.
+Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another.

 4. Check that the ServiceBindingUsage CR was created.
 This is indicated by the last condition in the CR status being `Ready True`: